Egozi888/World-Of-Games/README.md

 - MemoryGame.py

-All of the games source code located in the games/ directory
+All of the games source code located in the games/ directory And the games are operate through the ***MainGame*** file, all you need to do is Clone the repo end starts it from any shell

 Every time the user wins one of the games, he gets points that saved to txt file And can be present in html template using **Flask Library**